Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Formal operator Lie algebras

-where $[-,-]_n : A \ot A \to A$ is a differential operator of order $\leq n$ in both variables.
-A formal operator Lie algebra is a {\em formal derivation Lie algebra\/} if $[-,-]_n$ is a derivation of order $\leq n$ in both variables \end{definition}
+where $[-,-]_n : A \ot A \to A$ is a differential operator of order $n$ in each variable.
+Such an algebra is said to be a {\em formal derivation Lie algebra\/} if $[-,-]_n$ is a derivation of order $n$ in each variable.

-By Theorem~\ref{Vymenim to kolo?} of Part~\ref{general}, the operad $\Lie$ governing Lie algebras is tight.
-It is simple to verify, using the recipe of the proof of Proposition~\ref{Pojedu za Taxem.}, that the structure morphism $\alpha : \Lie \to \Diff\lev h \prav$ of a formal operator Lie algebra, resp.~the structure morphism \hbox{$\alpha : \Lie \to \oDer\lev h \prav$} of a formal derivation Lie algebra, is wide.
-Thus both structures in Definition~\ref{Koupim Tereje?} are wide formal operator algebras.

-\begin{example} Formal derivation Lie algebras with $[-,-]_n$ vanishing for $n \geq 2$ are equivalent to the standard $\bbk$-linear Poisson algebras.
-If $P$ is such a Poisson algebra with the bracket $\{-,-\}$, then $P \ot \bbk\lev h\prav $ is a formal derivation Lie algebra with $[-,-]_1 := \{-,-\}$ and all other higher brackets vanishing.
-This correspondence is one-to-one. \end{example}